appveyor/website/src/docs/enterprise/installation.md

 Now you can open the CSR file in notepad, and copy the contents to the clipboard.

-Next, you will need to go exit the VM, and obtain an SSL certificate from your SSL certificate provider.
+Next, you will need to exit the VM, and obtain an SSL certificate from your SSL certificate provider.
 There are many providers on the internet.

-Many SSL certificate sites where you will obtain your SSL certificate will expect you to either provide the CSR file or the paste the contents into their site.
+Many SSL certificate sites where you will obtain your SSL certificate will expect you to either provide the CSR file or paste the contents into their site.
 DO NOT generate a new CSR, use the one you just created.

-Once your certificate provider has created you an SSL certificate, you need to download the certificate in the `*.cer` or `*.crt` format (IIS may support others too).
+Once your certificate provider has created an SSL certificate for you, you will need to download the certificate in the `*.cer` or `*.crt` format (IIS may support others too).

 Once you have that file, then RDP back into your CI Server and complete the certificate completion process.